-Sonya Terpening never made a great decision to become an artist; she always knew that is what she wanted to be.
-Though she received an art degree from Oklahoma State University, her advanced studies came from knowing and painting with such great American artists as Bettina Steinke, Donald Teague, and Lowell Ellsworth Smith.
+Terpening studied with professional artists since the time she was in junior high school.
+After receiving an art degree at OSU, her advanced studies came from knowing and painting with such great American artists as Bettina Steinke, Donald Teague and Lowell Ellsworth Smith.